 Apparent mineralocorticoid excess (AME) is an autosomal recessive disorder causing hypertension (high blood pressure) and hypokalemia (abnormally low levels of potassium).
-It was found by Dr Maria L New at Weil Cornell Hospital in New York City, It results from mutations in the HSD11B2 gene, which encodes the kidney isozyme of 11β-hydroxysteroid dehydrogenase type 2.
-In an unaffected individual, this isozyme inactivates circulating cortisol to the less-active metabolite cortisone.
+It results from mutations in the HSD11B2 gene, which encodes the kidney isozyme of 11β-hydroxysteroiddehydrogenase type 2.
+In an unaffected person, this isozyme inactivates circulating cortisol to the less-active metabolite cortisone.
 The inactivating mutation leads to elevated local concentrations of cortisol in the Aldosterone sensitive tissues like the kidney.
 Cortisol at high concentrations can cross-react and activate the mineralocorticoid receptor due to the non-selectivity of the receptor, leading to aldosterone-like effects in the kidney.
 This is what causes the hypokalemia, hypertension, and hypernatremia associated with the syndrome.
-Patient often presents with severe hyperetension and end-organ changes associated with it like Left ventricular hypertrophy, retinal, renal and neurological vascular changes along with growth retardation and failure to thrive.
-In serum both Aldosterone and Renin levels are low
+Patients often present with severe hyperetension and end-organ changes associated with it like left ventricular hypertrophy, retinal, renal and neurological vascular changes along with growth retardation and failure to thrive.